 A woman is accused of child abuse after her 4-month-old baby was found not breathing in a Phoenix home.

 On April 28, police received reports of a child found not breathing, court documents said.
-When police arrived at the scene, they discovered Jassidy Arias, 20, performing CPR on the baby who was lying on a urine- and feces-stained mattress.
+When police arrived at the scene, they discovered Jassidy Arias, 20, performing CPR on the baby who was laying on a urine- and feces-stained mattress.

 Arias told officers that she had fed the baby around noon that day then put the baby to bed, court paperwork said.
 She insisted that the baby was happy and laughing after she last fed her.